What You Will Learn in This Article

 And back in 2008, the Organic Consumers Association discovered carcinogenic petrochemical based ingredients in over 40 percent of the “natural” products they tested.

 Check if your skincare products are tested by a third party to ensure they actually have the ingredients listed.
-Companies can choose to have their products third party tested by sending the product to an organization like NSF International, MADE SAFE, the Environmental Working Group (EWG), or best yet, a USDA certifying agency.
+Companies can choose to have their products third-party tested by sending the product to an organization like International, MADE SAFE, the Environmental Working Group (EWG), or best yet, a USDA certifying agency.

-It’s Quality Assurance International (QAI), a division of NSF® International, that provides the NSF/ANSI certification for personal care products.
+It’s Quality Assurance International (QAI), a division of ® International, that provides the /ANSI certification for personal care products.
 Label claims are limited to “made with organic ____” with a 70% organic minimum.
 It does allow for some “nature-identical” synthetic preservatives but prohibits the use of petrochemicals in primary cleaning ingredients.
 It also allows for some hydrogenation and sulfation of product ingredients.